NSAPH/handbook/handbook/analysis.md

 ```{tip}
 If you've set up a personal access token for GitHub, you could save your PAT as a text file in your private FASSE folder.
 ```

+## Obtaining GitHub Token

+You can follow the following steps, to obtain a GitHub token:

+- Log in to your GitHub account and go to your "Settings" page.
+- Click on "Developer settings" in the left-hand sidebar.
+- Click on "Personal access tokens" and choose "Tokens (classic)".
+- Click on "Generate new token" then "Generate new token (classic)" .
+- Give your token a description, so you can remember what it is for.
+- Select all the scopes available.
+- Click on "Generate token".
+- Your new token will be displayed.
+Be sure to copy it and save it for future use, as you won't be able to see it again.
+- Once you have generated a token, you can use it to authenticate with the GitHub API or access repositories that require authentication.
+Keep your token secret and avoid sharing it with others to protect your GitHub account's security.